 Affiliate marketing is a performance-based marketing activity.
 An affiliate or publisher promotes a product or service online and receives compensation for achieving a specific objective or action.
 A merchant or advertiser specifies the goal, which is usually a valid sale.
 For example, a merchant will pay an affiliate a 30 percent sales commission.
 Some merchants have pay per lead programs that pay publishers for getting prospects.
 For instance, an advertiser pays one dollar for each person who registers for a webinar.
 Learn more about affiliate marketing.

 YouTubers who dabble in affiliate marketing add affiliate links to their description and about sections.
 In their videos, they casually mention to “see” or “click” on links in their descriptions.
+They might also direct traffic to their websites for affiliate marketing and ecommerce purposes.
 Most affiliates on YouTube don’t disclose their affiliates links, but they should as per the FTC’s guidelines.

-A fantastic way to generate passive income is through membership subscriptions.
+A fantastic way to generate passive income is through membership and subscription payments.
 Patreon is a popular membership platform that makes it easy for artists and creators to get paid.
 Fans pay creators subscription amounts of their choice in exchange for exclusive experiences and behind-the-scenes content.
-Over $350 million has been paid to creators, and an average patron pays more monthly than consumers pay for Netflix, Spotify, or Amazon Prime.
+Over $1 billion has been paid to creators, and the average patron pays more monthly than consumers pay for Netflix, Spotify, or Amazon Prime.
+Patreon is growing as many YouTubers experience demonetization and foul-ups by YouTube.
+It has three pricing plans.
+Alternatively, you might use a WordPress membership plugin or charge members to access a closed/private Facebook Group.
+Many billing apps are available to support recurring payments.

 YouTubers with large and loyal followings, those usually in the Google Preferred Program, are ripe for original programming deals with YouTube Red, Netflix, CNN, and media platforms.
 In 2016, YouTube star Casey Neistat inked a partnership with CNN worth $25 million.
 Brazilian vlogger and comedian Felipe Neto released a Netflix original comedy special, “My Life Makes No Sense,” in 2017.

 A lesser-known revenue stream for YouTubers is that of live events such as tours, speaking engagements, and comedy gigs.
 For instance, DanTDM toured Australia.
-Perhaps it’s your time to shine in-person.
+Perhaps it’s your time to shine in-person and on stage.

 Frequently Asked Questions